volatiletech/sqlboiler/README.md

 a little bit of time because there is a lot of code that is generated.
 However, because of this work balance between the compiler and linker in Go, linking to that code afterwards in the subsequent compiles is extremely fast.

+#### Missing imports for generated package

+The generated models might import a couple of packages that are not on your system already, so `cd` into your generated models directory and type `go get -u -t` to fetch them.
+You will only need to run this command once, not per generation.